-General conference has come and gone, but hopefully the power behind the messages given by our living prophet and apostles lingers with you for a good while still.
-Here are invitations extended and promises given during the October 2018 general conference that might lead you to take action, be still and listen, or simply help you keep the Spirit you felt over the weekend.
+Hopefully, the powerful messages shared by our living prophet and apostles last general conference have lingered in your heart the last six months.
+Here are invitations extended and promises given during the October 2018 general conference that might lead you to take action, be still and listen, or simply help you keep the Spirit you felt over conference weekend.

 Saturday Morning Session